Gaza endures one of war's bloodiest nights with 400 dead

 Israeli warplanes were “aiming to cause confusion in the health system by directly threatening hospitals with evacuation and bombing, or by bombing nearby areas”, said Wafa.

+Videos circulated on social media early on Sunday portraying the horrifying moments civilians were running for safety as Israeli war planes pounded various areas across Gaza.

+The Israeli military said on Saturday that it would be increasing attacks on blockaded enclave as it prepared for what it called the “next stage” in the fight against Hamas.

-Emergency departments across the majority of hospitals face a shortage of fuel, power, medical supplies and even doctors and health workers.
+Emergency departments across the majority of hospitals face a shortage of fuel, power and medical supplies, as well as doctors and health workers.

+Close to 500 people were killed in an air strike on Al Ahli Al Arab hospital in northern Gaza on October 17, causing international outrage.

+Before the attack, the hospital was operational, also housing internally displaced civilians seeking shelter from air strikes.